TanishaPidshetti/Tanisha_BlueStampPortfolio/index.md

 <p align="center">
 <img width="300" height="400" src="image_6483441.JPG">
 </p>
-My name is Tanisha, and I am a rising Junior at Cypress High School.
 I have always had a passion for STEM and engineering since I was young.
 I explored different fields and experimented with Arduino, Raspberry Pi, and more.
-Ever since the growing popularity of Artificial intelligence, I have been fascinated with the prospect of machine learning and AI.
+Ever since the growing popularity of Artificial Intelligence, I have been fascinated with the prospect of machine learning and AI.
 I chose this project as it would be a good learning opportunity to explore this field and have something I can build on.
 I had joined Bluestamp to get exposed to an engineering focused environment and have the opportunity to learn more from experts.
 I feel I have achieved through all that I learned from troubleshooting to learning how to understand and modify code.
 I hope to take what I learned from this program and apply it to future projects.

 # Final Milestone
 <p align="center">